Novikov homology, jump loci and Massey products: Chain complexes over Laurent polynomial rings and their localizations

-This section contains some preliminary algebraic results.
-We discuss the Betti numbers of complexes over Laurent polynomial rings in view of further applications to the Novikov Betti numbers and the homology with local coefficients.
+In this section we discuss the Betti numbers of complexes over Laurent polynomial rings in view of further applications to the Novikov Betti numbers and the homology with local coefficients.

 Let $T$ be an integral domain and $ \{ T \} $ be its fraction field.
 Let $ C_*$ be a finite free chain complex over $T$: